Anywhere else you’re just spinning your wheels. Mountain biking is a three season staple in Arrow Slocan.

 Kaslo & Slocan (K&S) Rail Trail follows the path of the historic K&S Railroad for just over 7 km.
 It can be ridden from the Three Forks end (steep climb) or the preferred Sandon trailhead at the replica railroad station for a family friendly beginning section, then a fun decent.
 There are historical markers and mountain views along the way.
 The trail can be combined with the Cody Spur near Sandon for a longer ride.

 Mt Abriel is a favourite for families.
-With trails to suit every ability level, every family member is sure to find what they are looking for.
+With mountain biking trails to suit every ability level, every family member is sure to find what they are looking for.
 The close proximity to the recreation site makes supervised trail exploration easy with young riders.
 Plus, adults can get out for a ride without staying away from basecamp too long.

 Buy a trail membership: